awsdocs/amazon-redshift-developer-guide/doc_source/c_Loading_tables_auto_compress.md

 **To load and automatically compress the table**

-1. Ensure that the table is empty\.
+1. Make sure that the table is empty\.
 You can apply automatic compression only to an empty table:

    ```
    truncate biglist;
    ```

 1. Load the table with a single COPY command\.
 Although the table is empty, some earlier encoding might have been specified\.
-To ensure that Amazon Redshift performs a compression analysis, set the COMPUPDATE parameter to ON\.
+To facilitate that Amazon Redshift performs a compression analysis, set the COMPUPDATE parameter to ON\.

    ```
    copy biglist from 's3://mybucket/biglist.txt'